-Parameters coupling - Tuple of minimum and maximum flux ratio

-8.15 psamm.formula - Chemical compound formula
+Parameters coupling - Tuple of minimum and maximum flux ratio psamm.formula - Chemical compound formula class psamm.formula.Atom (symbol)

 Parser and representation of chemical formulas.

 Chemical formulas (Formula) are represented as a number of FormulaElements with associated counts.
 A Formula is itself a FormulaElement so a formula can contain subformulas.
 This allows some simple structure to be represented.